lueasf/MLOps1/README.md

 I obtain this URL:
 > https://mlops-app-675097283493.europe-west9.run.app/

-### 7. I can test the API with the url, and I can create a streamit app.
+### 7. I can test the API with the url, and I can create a streamlit app.
+> Chatgpt create streamlit app easily, which can also be deployed on Google Cloud Run.

 ## Tech Stack
 - Python